CONFERENCE TOPICS

 At least one author of each accepted paper must register for the conference and present the paper either in person or virtually.
 The conference will be conducted in a hybrid format, allowing participation both on-site and online.

 Authorship should be limited to those who have made a significant contribution to the conception, design, execution, or interpretation of the reported study.
-All those who have made significant contributions should be listed as co-authors.
+All contributors with substantial input should be listed as co-authors.

 Papers should be prepared in IEEE two-column format, including references and figures.